intarchboard/draft-protocol-greasing/draft-iab-protocol-greasing.md

 fuzzing.
 This might be difficult to exercise because varying the protocol elements might change the outcome of interactions, leading to real errors.
 However, some protocols allow elements to be safely changed, as shown in the following examples.
-The principles in these two examples are not limited to the protocols mentioned, but also arise in many other protocols as well (e.g., the Session Initiation Protocol (SIP) {{?SIP=RFC3261}}).
+The principles in these examples are not limited to the protocols mentioned, but also arise in many other protocols as well (e.g., the Session Initiation Protocol (SIP) {{?SIP=RFC3261}}).